telerik/xaml-docs/controls/radlayoutcontrol/getting-started/getting-started.md

 ## Adding Items in the Control

 You can add items through the __Items__ collection of RadLayoutControl.
-The layout component works with UIElements and LayoutControlGroup controls.
+The layout component works with __LayoutControlGroup__ controls and __UIElements__.
 In other words you can populate it with all visual elements provided by the framework. __Example 2__ demonstrates this.

 #### __[XAML] Example 2: Adding items in the RadLayoutControl.__
 {{region layoutcontrol-getting-started-02}}